pierre-rouleau/pel/doc/pel-manual.rst

   in the current buffer and change them:

   - ``pel-comment-start``  display/set the string used to start a comment.
-  - ``pel-comment-middle`` display/set the string used to continuen a comment.
+  - ``pel-comment-middle`` display/set the string used to continue a comment.
   - ``pel-comment-end``    display/set the string used to end a comment.

 - With ``pel-toggle-comment-auto-fill-only-comments``  you control whether